Estate Planning Made Simple

 - Transferred into the recipient’s retirement phase superannuation account, as long as it will not exceed the $1.6 million transfer balance cap

 - Used to make additional superannuation contributions up to the recipient’s relevant contributions cap.

 An investment bond may provide greater simplicity and control over death benefits than other investment products such as unit trusts, shares or term deposits.

 Upon death, most investment products form part of the estate and may be caught up in any actions taken against the estate.
 It is also left to the executor to make decisions about the distribution in accordance with the terms of the will.

-These actions usually cannot be undertaken until probate or letters of administration are obtained.
-So the whole process can take months or even years if the estate is complicated or being disputed.
+These actions usually cannot be undertaken until probate or letters of administration are obtained, which means the entire process can take months or even years if the estate is complicated or being disputed.

-Once distributions are made, tax may be payable by either the estate (if assets are sold) or the beneficiary when assets received in-specie from the estate are subsequently sold.
+Once distributions are made, tax may be payable by either the estate (if assets are sold) or the beneficiary when assets that are received in-specie from the estate are subsequently sold.

 |1||Who is the beneficiary?||Forms part of the estate.||Paid directly to the nominated beneficiary, or the estate if no nomination.|